University Counseling Center

 Assessment and Diagnostic Skills

 Interns develop their assessment and diagnostic skills through a variety of means.
 Quick and accurate assessments must be made during initial interviews.
 Interns will learn to assess clients’ suitability for short-term work or group therapy, develop a working focus for brief treatment, and manage individuals in acute distress or crisis.
-Interns learn to assess symptoms and functioning using clinical interviews, a symptom checklist (OQ-45), a personality inventory (PAI).
+Interns learn to assess symptoms and functioning using clinical interviews, the Counseling Center Assessment of Psychological Symptoms (CCAPS), and a personality inventory (PAI).
 Interns become skilled in diagnosis and conceptualizations that inform treatment planning within our brief model.

 In addition, UCC provides opportunities for interns to become familiar and competent with psychopharmacologic issues.
 This includes evaluating a client’s need for psychopharmacological interventions, making a proper referral, and assessing the effectiveness of a regimen.
 Interns become familiar with the range of psychotropic medications available, what diagnoses and symptoms can be effectively treated with medications, specific side-effects, and treatment implications.